Explorers UK Group walking weekend

 We started off on Friday night with a night walk.
 Torches in hand.

 There are plenty of Ups and Downs in this area, or Peaks and troughs as they are named.

 I and another walker had both got a bit impatient hanging about waiting for everybody congregating for the Sunday morning walk.
 We agreed to go and see the caves.
-It had been mentioned on the programme as an alternative to going on a 6-mile walk on Sunday.
+It had been mentioned in the programme as an alternative last day activity.

 Treak Cliff Cavern is a show cave near Castleton in Derbyshire, England.
 It is part of the Castleton Site of Special Scientific Interest and one of only two sites where the ornamental mineral Blue John is still excavated.

 Caves are fascinating places to visit.
-I would recommend this area for a couple of nights, where you could have a day walking great pubs to choose from followed by a day exploring the various caves.
-We only had time to visit one and then sadly a train back to London and the rat race!
+I would recommend this area for a couple of nights, where you could have a day or two walking.
+There are numerous great pubs to choose from, it is a busy town so book lunch /accommodation well ahead.

 Until then Keep on keeping on